Mark Rasch

-Rasch has been a regular contributor to Security Current and SecurityFocus and Security Boulevard on issues related to law and technology and is a regular contributor to Wired Magazine.
+Rasch is a regular contributor to Security Boulevard, and contributed to Security Current and SecurityFocus and on issues related to law and technology and is a regular contributor to Wired Magazine.
 He was also a longtime columnist for Storefront Backtalk, a now-defunct publication that tracked global retail technology.
 He has appeared on or been quoted by MSNBC, Fox News, The New York Times, Forbes, PBS, The Washington Post, NPR and other national and international media.